ciodar/cultural-heritage-diffaug/README.md

   cultural-heritage-image2text/
   │
   ├── main.py - main script for training and testing models │
-  ├── notebooks/ - collection of notebooks for exploration and demonstration of features │   ├── image-captioning.ipynb: Artpedia dataset exploration and example of image captioning with trained models │   └── ...
-  │
   ├── data_loader/ - anything about data loading goes here
   │   └── artpedia.py contains Artpedia Dataset and DataModule